Edwin McMillan: Awards and accolades

+Death

 McMillan suffered the first of a series of strokes in 1984.
 He died at his home in El Cerrito, California, from complications from diabetes on September 7, 1991.
 He was survived by his wife and three children.
 His gold Nobel Prize medal is in the National Museum of American History, a division of The Smithsonian, in Washington DC.

+U.S. Patents

+Edwin M. McMillan was awarded the following U.S. patents: